Yot-3/yote_backpacks/README.md

 ## Credits

 - Originally inspired by wasabi_backpack
-- Heavily modified and enhanced by yote_backpacks
+- Heavily modified and enhanced by Yote
 - Uses ox_lib and ox_inventory by Overextended
 - Compatible with illenium-appearance by iLLenium Studios